DennisVNilsson/DennisVNilsson/README.md

-[Chess Visulization and Analysis](https://github.com/users/DennisVNilsson/projects/2) <h4 align="left"> - Is what I’m currently working on, where I aim to visualize aspects of the variation chess960, primarily: move tendencies for opening play varying by initial piece placement and where takes occur by piece. </h4>
+[Chess Visulization and Analysis](https://github.com/users/DennisVNilsson/projects/2) - Is what I’m currently working on, where I aim to visualize aspects of the variation chess960, primarily: move tendencies for opening play varying by initial piece placement and where takes occur by piece. </h4>

  <h4> Reach out to me trough Linked-In </h4>